stevebauman/log-reader/docs/HANDLERS.md

     ],

 Now you're all set!
-Anytime a log record is generated, it will be sent to your class.
+Anytime a log record is generated, it will be sent to your handler.